 Integrating Secret Server with MID Server Credential Resolver

-Integrating the Secret Server with the MID Server Credential Resolver allows for secure credential storage and enables the MID Server in your ServiceNow instance to dynamically retrieve these credentials during automation tasks.
+Integrating Secret Server with the MID Server Credential Resolver in ServiceNow allows for the secure storage and retrieval of credentials during ServiceNow's automation tasks, such as Discovery and Scanning.
+This integration enables the MID Server in your ServiceNow instance to dynamically retrieve credentials from Secret Server, eliminating the need to store sensitive credentials directly in ServiceNow.

 Secret Server Implementation Modes